 Join GSU’s urban studies master’s program for a deep dive into these urban phenomena.
 Offering an interdisciplinary perspective on urban studies, students follow a core trajectory of shared courses and have the freedom to specialize by individually selecting from a large offer of elective courses.
 Students work with a faculty advisor throughout their studies and have the opportunity to join the Urban Studies student association with like minded peers.

 Our flexible degree structure enables students to explore the issues and concerns shaping their interest in urban studies – from gentrification, community development, and transport equity to climate change, global pandemics, and the future of the suburbs – through a variety of perspectives.
 MIS graduates have the ability to conduct rigorous urban research with strong policy relevance, informed by a strong commitment to realizing more equitable and inclusive forms of urban development.

-Course Sequence The Urban Studies masters program is 30 credit hours.
+The Urban Studies masters program is 30 credit hours.
 This can be completed in 18 months, full-time.

 Required Core Courses: (12 credits)